Digital abuse is an especially insidious form of abuse that is becoming more common.

 - Disable geolocation in apps, and do not install any apps that require permission to have administrative access to your phone.

 - Change all your PINs and passwords immediately to reduce the risk of unauthorized access.
 Use a password manager going forward, and do not give the primary login details to anyone.

 - Use one email account to communicate with friends and a different one to handle finances.

 - Disable the location feature when posting online.
 Avoid location tagging when posting on social media because this makes it easier for people to know where you are.

 - Share the identity of your abuser with your friends, family, and colleagues.
 Then, ask them not to share any information with the abuser.

 - Seek help from the National Domestic Violence Hotline.
 You may also confide in a trusted family member or friend and seek their guidance in dealing with the problem.

-- Seek psychological help if you feel that the abuse has had an effect on your mentally.
-If a loved one suffered the abuse, encourage them to seek help if needed.
+- Seek psychological help if you feel that the abuse has affected you mentally.
+If a loved one suffered the abuse, encourage them to seek help.

 - Seek legal help if your rights have been violated.
 Contact a personal injury lawyer to discuss your legal options.